Jan and Bud Richter Center

 Contact: Lester Moon, 559.625.3822, hncvisalia@gmail.com

-Hands in the Community of Tulare and Kings County is a volunteer driven organization that serves those in need.
+Hands in the Community of Tulare, Kings and lower Fresno Counties serves those in need.
 Our objective is to assist people in becoming self-sufficient and, more specifically, to strengthen the ability of individuals and families to care for themselves.
-We assist with access to services towards improved care and well-being.
-The majority of those we serve are low-income, children, families, disabled, at-risk youth, and elderly.
-Since 2009, we've helped over 6,500 families.
+We provide access to volunteers, group & services towards improved care and well-being.
+All of those we serve are low-income, children, families, veterans, disabled, at-risk youth, and elderly.
+The following volunteer opportunities are available: Event planning, social media, office assistant, volunteer coordinator, and internship coordinator.

 Website: hindshospice.org